FourierFlows/FourierFlows.jl/docs/src/problem.md

 end
 ```

-and, like before, we use the `struct`'s constructor to populate the struct with
+and, like before, we use the `Vars`'s constructor to populate the `vars` with
 zero arrays,

 ```@example 2